jobindj/viva-workshop/docs/git-basic-workflow.md

 ## Visualizing the Workflow

-In this section and the next, you will learn how to make commits in your local repo and how to share it with a remote repo.
+In this section and the next, you will learn how to make commits in your local repo.
 Before we go into details, it is helpful to get a bigger picture of the workflow by visualizing a git workflow for collaborative development.
 Try the following steps on http://git-school.github.io/visualizing-git/

 This page is embedded below if you prefer to stay on this page